IPCC Sixth Assessment Report What does it mean for NZ?

 There's no ignoring the IPCC Sixth Assessment Report.

-On 7 August, the Intergovernmental Panel on Climate Change (IPCC) released its Sixth Assessment Report on the Physical Science Basis of Climate Change (AR6 Report)¹.
+In August 2021, the Intergovernmental Panel on Climate Change (IPCC) released its Sixth Assessment Report on the Physical Science Basis of Climate Change (AR6 Report)¹.
 We take a look at the key findings of the AR6 Report and what it means for NZ.

 Who is the IPCC and why are their reports important?